Frequently Asked Questions (FAQ)

 Can I pick-up passengers outside baggage claim?

-Picking up passengers at the Arrivals/Baggage Claim Curb (Level 2) outside the main terminal is still permitted; however, vehicles may not be stationary unless actively loading passengers and/or baggage, and under no circumstances may vehicles be left unattended.
+Picking up passengers at the Arrivals/Baggage Claim Curb (Level 2) outside Terminal A or Terminal B is still permitted; however, vehicles may not be stationary unless actively loading passengers and/or baggage, and under no circumstances may vehicles be left unattended.
 Therefore please use the FREE!
-Cell Phone Lot and allow at least 20 minutes after aircraft arrival time (30 minutes if passenger has checked baggage) to allow for passengers to transfer to the main terminal, and exit the baggage claim area.
-To determine on which side of the terminal (A or B) your airline operates, please visit the Airlines page of our web site.
+Cell Phone Lot and allow at least 20 minutes after aircraft arrival time (30 minutes if passenger has checked baggage) to allow for passengers to transfer to Terminal A or Terminal B, and exit the baggage claim area.
+To determine on which Terminal (A or B) your airline operates, please visit the Airlines page of our web site.

 Can I drop-off passengers without parking?

-Private vehicles may drop domestic passengers off at the curbside check-in on the Departures Level (Level 3) on either the "A" or "B" side of the Main Terminal.
-If you wish to park after dropping off passengers and luggage, follow signs to either Economy Parking or use the "Quick Park" ramp on the "A" or "B" sides of the Main Terminal to access the Terminal Garage Parking.
+Private vehicles may drop domestic passengers off at the curbside check-in on the Departures Level (Level 3) of either Terminal A or Terminal B. If you wish to park after dropping off passengers and luggage, follow signs to either Economy Parking or use the "Quick Park" ramp (located on the left, at the end of the Departures Curb) to access the Terminal Garage Parking.

-Although dropping off passengers on the curb outside the main terminal is still permitted, vehicles may not be stationary unless actively unloading passengers and/or baggage, and under no circumstances may vehicles be left unattended.
+Although dropping off passengers on the curb outside Terminal A or Terminal B is still permitted, vehicles may not be stationary unless actively unloading passengers and/or baggage, and under no circumstances may vehicles be left unattended.

 At which terminal (A or B) do I pick up/drop off passengers?

-To determine on which side of the terminal (A or B) your airline operates, please visit the Airlines page of our web site.
+To determine on which Terminal (A or B) your airline operates, please visit the Airlines page of our web site.

 Which hotel is closest to the airport?

-The Hyatt Regency Orlando International Airport is located inside the East Hall of the Main Terminal at Orlando International Airport.
+The Hyatt Regency Orlando International Airport is located inside the East Hall, between Terminal A and Terminal B, at Orlando International Airport.

 Which hotels offer free transportation to/from the airport?